Go to the home page

 Milkshake

-This is often a fruity beer brewed with lactose.
-The result is sweet and creamy.
+This is often a fruity beer, brewed with lactose.
+The result is a sweet and creamy beer.

 Pastry

-Very similar to the Milkshake designation, thethe term Pastry refers to beers that resemble a dessert, thanks to their rich and generous texture.
-They often contain a lot of fruit and lactose.
+Very similar to the term ‘Milkshake’, thethe term ‘Pastry’ refers to beers that resemble a dessert, thanks to their rich and indulgent texture.
+They often contain plenty of fruit and lactose.

 Farmhouse - Saison

-Saison and Farmhouse beers were originally farm beers.
-The farm's harvests determined the pace and quality of the brews.
+‘Saison’ or ‘Farmhouse’ beers were originally ‘farmhouse beers’.
+The farm’s harvests determined the timing and quality of the brews.

 Brewed at the end of winter, a generous amount of hops is added to help preserve the beer until summer.